 She too, died years ago, but still lives inside the walls.

-Okay, cheesy attempt at a spooky nursery rhyme aside, it is said there are two spirits haunting the Biltmore Greensboro Hotel at 111 W. Washington Street.
+Okay, cheesy attempt at a spooky nursery rhyme aside, it is said there are two spirits haunting the Biltmore Greensboro Hotel at 111 W. Washington Street in Greensboro, North Carolina.
 Built in 1903, it is alive with history and possible the dead.
 “There have been many people, with good intentions and bad intentions, that have walked these halls, and it’s possible some of that energy has been trapped inside,” says Brian Coleman, the Biltmore’s General Manager.
 When he first came to the Biltmore as a housekeeper in 2005, he was already aware of the stories of Philip and Lydia.

 Guests have often complained about loud footsteps and a noise some describe as the “shuffling of paper.”
 Coleman admits.
 “We’ve had people say they have heard loud footsteps.
 Now, the halls of the hotel are carpet, so you would have to stomp to hear what they say they hear, sort of a shoe on wooden floor sound.”